Tim Besley (public servant): Life and career

 In 1950, Besley migrated to Australia from New Zealand for work as a Civil Engineer on the Snowy Mountains Scheme.

 Besley joined the Commonwealth Public Service in 1967, soon moving into the Department of External Territories.
-Between 1973 and 1976 he was employed in the Treasury Department, before being appointed to head the Department of Business and Consumer Affairs in 1976.
+Between 1973 and 1976 he was employed in the Treasury Department, before being appointed to head the Department of Business & Consumer Affairs in 1976.
 During his Secretary appointment he commenced a law degree at Macquarie University.

 Between 1988 and 1999, Besley was Chairman of the Commonwealth Bank board, overseeing the privatisation of the bank.
 From 1990 to 2001 he was Chairman of Leighton Holdings.
 Besley served as the Chancellor of Macquarie University between 1994 and 2001.

 In 2000, Besley was appointed the Chairman of an Independent Inquiry into Telecommunications Services.
 The inquiry found services generally satisfactory, but identified that progress needed to be made in rural and remote areas before privatisation of Telstra could be considered.